How Long Does Flexeril Stay in Your System?

 How Long Does Flexeril Stay in Your Blood?

 Flexeril reaches peak levels in the blood about seven to eight hours after consumption.
-So, a test done then would produce a positive result.
+So, a test done then would likely produce a positive result.
 With a long half-life, the drug is detectable in blood for around three days.
 This window of detection can be longer.

 How Long Does Flexeril Stay in Your Saliva?